Spectral results for free random variables: Applications

 The preceding result does not hold if $x$ is a arbitrary element freely independent of $g_{t,\gamma},$ even in the case that $g_{t,\gamma}$ is circular, as the following example shows.

 \begin{example} Suppose $h$ is a non-negative self-adjoint element such that (1) the spectrum of $h$ contains $0$ and (2) $h$ has an $L^{2}$ inverse, meaning that

-Let $x=uh,$ where $u$ is a Haar unitary that is freely independent of $h.$ Then by Example \ref{hl.ex}, the spectrum of $x$ is a proper subset of its Brown support.
-Furthermore, for all sufficiently small $t,$ the spectrum of $x+c_{t}$ is a proper subset of its Brown support. \end{example}
+Let $x=uh,$ where $u$ is a Haar unitary that is freely independent of $h.$ Then by Example \ref{hl.ex}, the Brown support of $x$ is a proper subset of the spectrum of $x$.
+Furthermore, for all sufficiently small $t,$ the Brown support of $x+c_t$ is a proper subset of the spectrum of $x+c_{t}$. \end{example}

 The proof of this result is deferred to Section \ref{exampleCheck.sec}.

 A natural assumption to impose on $x$ is that the desired result (equality of spectrum and Brown support) should hold for $x$ itself.